twentyOne2x/attnmarkets/docs/attn-markets-mvp.md

 | ❌ | On-chain monitoring / alert scripts (fee flow, vault balance). | Ops/Backend |
 | ❌ | Devnet public demo with one Pump token. | All |
 | ❌ | Hardening, audit handoff, mainnet-guarded launch. | All |

+*Legend: ✅ done · 🟡 in progress · ❌ not started*

 ## Open Questions
 - YT payout asset: keep in SOL (native) or auto-wrap to wSOL/USDC?